 And just as garage size is on the rise, so too is appearance.
 Keep in mind that more people look into your garage than any other room in your home.
 Thus, old-style wooden work benches, make-shift shelving and stud clad interiors have given way to fully finished walls and ceilings (including paint), clutter-concealing stylish floor-to-ceiling modular storage systems and sleek multi-task work surfaces used for everything from sweating copper to daily computing.
 And although wall to wall carpet has yet to make its way into most garages, a raw concrete floor is quickly becoming a thing of the past.
 In fact, among all garage improvements, a finished floor kills two birds with one stone by both improving appearance and preserving the integrity of the concrete.
 It also prevents one’s garage from looking like an Indy 500 pit stop by making drips and spills easy to clean up.
 And in snow country a floor finish prevents concrete deterioration from salt and other chemicals used to melt snow.

 Paint is an affordable and useful means of finishing a garage floor.
-There are three basic types of paint for concrete: latex, oil and epoxy.
+There are three basic types of paint for concrete: latex, oil and epoxy resin.
 Of the three, latex is by far the most widely used.
 It has excellent adhesion properties, allows water vapor to escape (prohibiting delamination), and is the most user-friendly to apply since it cleans up with water.
 Most latex concrete floor paints are designed to be applied directly to raw concrete.
 The first coat serves as a primer, while a second coat offers a full, uniform finish.

 Oil-base paints offer a harder, shinier finish.
 Unlike latex, oil-base porch paint should be applied over a coat of oil-base concrete or masonry filler-primer.
 Application is similar to latex, but mineral spirits are used for cleanup.
 Thin the primer slightly using mineral spirits.
 This will enhance the penetration and improve the bond.
 Once dry, the finish coat can be applied.